ivanmang/Airbnb-data-analysis/README.md

 ## Project Motivation
 Using Boston Airbnb Open Data and Seattle Airbnb Open Data, we are interested to better understand:
-1. Compare prices between the two cities and seasonal pattern
+1. What is the prices difference between the two cities ?
-2. What factors about an property contributed to price?
+2. Are there any seasonal pattern in these cities?
+3. Which type of host tends to have better review?
+4. How well can we predict the price of the listing?
+Which features affect the price the most?